I don’t care

 In spoken language, it’s often shortened to non m’importa, dropping the -i in mi and adding an apostrophe.

-If you want to sound harsher, you can also say non me ne importa niente, it doesn’t matter anything to me.
+If you want to sound harsher, you can also say non me ne importa niente, it doesn’t interest me at me.

 Non mi interessa